Our climate approach

 A dynamic landscape

 None of these challenges can be tackled in isolation.
-There are many interdependencies and new solutions will require a systems-wide approach.
+There are many interdependencies, and new solutions will require a systems-wide approach.
 So, it will be ever more important that, at ING, we are clear about the changing nature of the risks and opportunities ahead and keep reassessing how and where our efforts can have the greatest impact over the short, medium and long-term horizons.

 Partnering for progress

 The transition to a low-carbon economy has no single, simple solution.
 This is why progress can only be driven through concerted, collaborative action.
 We are eager to work with many different types of organisations wrestling with these difficult questions, from shaping policy agendas to creating innovative solutions.
-We will share what we learn along the way, so we can all move faster.
+We want to share what we learn along the way, so we can all move faster.
 And, together with our partners, we’ll advocate for the systems-level change that is needed.

 The experience and expertise on climate that we have built across the bank give us a springboard to keep pressing forward and increasing our impact.
 It is our ambition to play a leading role in accelerating the transition.